joshmarinacci/josh_db_server/notes/note02.md

 part.
 Good enough for now.

 Now to hook it up.
-Every time a document comes into the main server which need to pick it up, process it, and insert a new document with the parsed content.
+Every time a document comes into the main server which need to pick it up, process it, and insert_from_disk a new document with the parsed content.

 to fetch urls, call the